dancrossley/VT-Investigation-SRP/README.md

 # VT-Investigation-SRP
-VirusTotal Automated Investigation for LogRhythm
+VirusTotal Automated Investigation SRP for LogRhythm.
+Chain this SRP after the ePO-ApplyTag-SRP for an automated investigation & response workflow.